conventions

 tuples

-A tuple is a sequence or container of data that cannot be changed later, it is immutable and represented with parentheses/brackets for example
+A tuple is a sequence or container of objects that cannot be changed later, it is immutable and represented with parentheses/brackets for example

 (1, 2.5, "three", [4, 'five'])